 “If you don’t know where your raw materials originate from, what locations they will have to pass through, where your distributors are located and where your finished goods will travel, that could be costing you in efficiencies today and will hamper your risk management efforts in the future.” – Chris Kushmaul, 10 Supply Chain Gotchas, and How to Avoid Them

 Take a look at your manufacturing process and learn what goes into your product.
 Give your suppliers a reasonable time period to produce your goods, and measure the time it takes from the moment you contact your supplier to the day that product is out of the warehouse.
 Find the inefficiencies and remove any unnecessary hurdles to delivery.

 Don’t wait to find these inefficiencies until you are out of stock.
-If you wait too long, you can’t deliver the items on time, which leads to a bad reputation.
-Businesses are put at risk with even just a few negative reviews on Amazon.
+If you wait too long, you won’t be able to deliver the items on time, which will lead to a bad reputation.
+Businesses are put at risk with nothing more than a few negative reviews on Amazon.

 Finally, once you understand the supply chain behind your product, you’ll be able to make informed requests from your supplier.
 Eliminate any unrealistic expectations for your supplier, and give them enough time to do their job.